 - To work with another option, go to the appropriate section. - To complete the installation, go to "Replacing the cover and connecting the cables" on page 25.

 Installing adapters

 This section provides information and instructions for installing and removing adapters.
-Your computer has two expansion connectors for PCI adapters, one for a PCI Express (x1) adapter, and one for a PCI Express (x16) adapter.
+Your computer has two expansion connectors for PCI adapters and one for a PCI Express x1 adapter.

 To install an adapter: